pyflies/pyflies/docs/types-expressions.md

 ---

-pyFlies has a type system with a some usual types you can find in other languages, but also some types that are useful in the context of cognitive experiments specification.
+pyFlies has a type system with a some usual types you can find in other languages, but also some types that are useful in the context of experiments specification.
 Operations on these types can form complex expressions.
 You can use expressions in various places of your experiment specification.

 ## Types